-Ehab comes from a small town in Giza governorate, Egypt and is a first-year student in the Master in City Planning program at MIT.
-He is interested in travel behavior and implications for transport policy, and his current research is with the MBTA.
-Ehab holds a BS in Urban Studies and a BA in History from Cornell University, where his transit-related research used automatic vehicle location data to estimate bus transit delay.
-He has interned at the District Department of Transportation and the Washington Metropolitan Area Transit Authority in Washington, D.C., where he worked on a variety of transit performance and travel behaviour research projects.
-In his free time and when procrastinating, Ehab enjoys hiking, biking, making Middle Eastern desserts, and reading history.
+Ehab comes from Giza governorate, Egypt and is a second-year student in the dual MCP/MST program at MIT.
+He is broadly interested in transportation policy, and his current projects range from studying the rise of ride hailing in developing contexts, the transit dimension of a COVID-19 just recovery, and the feasibility of fare-free transit.
+He previously worked on MBTA projects with the MIT Transit Lab.
+Ehab holds degrees in urban studies and history from Cornell University, and has work experience in local government and the transit agency in Washington, D.C., where he worked on a variety of transit priority, performance analysis, and travel behaviour research projects.
+Outside of school and when procrastinating, Ehab enjoys hiking, bicycling, making Middle Eastern desserts, and reading history.